Skip to content

 }

-The resp.paay object may contain the following fields depending on the authentication outcome:
+The resp.paay object may include these fields depending on the outcome.

 FieldDescription

-cavvCardholder Authentication Verification Value — a cryptographic value proving the authentication occurred.
+cavvCardholder Authentication Verification Value — cryptographic proof the authentication occurred.

 xidTransaction identifier for the 3DS authentication.